Detention CenterSHERIFF'S OFFICE

 Inmates who are released prior to receiving their orders will receive the credited amount back to their account in the form of a prepaid card that can be picked up at the detention center visitation area.
 Any commissary orders that are not picked up will be donated to charity.

 Commissary day is SATURDAY.
-Orders are scanned Thursday morning.
-Money MUST be on account prior to Wednesday at 5:00 p.m.
+Money MUST be on account prior to Tuesday at 5:00 p.m.

-Currently inmates are allowed to spend $45.00 weekly.
-They may purchase snacks, candy, personal hygiene items*, writing materials, cards and games.
-If an inmate is indigent (less than $2.50 on their account) they may request a free indigent writing pack which contains two stamped envelopes, a flex pen and four sheets of paper.
+Currently, inmates are allowed to spend $75.00 weekly.
+They may purchase snacks, candy, personal hygiene items*, writing materials, cards, and games.
+If an inmate is indigent (less than $2.50 on their account) they may request a free indigent writing pack which contains two stamped envelopes, a flex pen, and four sheets of paper.

 CANYON COUNTY NO LONGER ACCEPTS MONEY FOR INMATES VIA MONEY ORDERS OR CASH.
-WE DO HAVE A KIOSK CASHIER IN OUR LOBBY THAT ACCEPTS CASH AND CREDIT/DEBIT CARDS.
-YOU CAN ALSO SEND MONEY ONLINE OR BY PHONE AT 1-866-516-0115.
+WE DO HAVE A KIOSK CASHIER IN OUR LOBBY THAT ACCEPTS CREDIT/DEBIT CARDS.

-You may also use the Telmate Kiosk located in the Visitation Lobby.
-This will accept Debit/ Credit cards and cash.
-It will not accept coins.
+You may also use the Summit Kiosk located in the Visitation Lobby.
+This will accept debit/credit cards.

 *Canyon County Detention does provide basic hygiene items free of charge for all inmates but they may choose to purchase their own.